BladeScraper-Designs/VoronMods/V0.1/V0.1_PicOLED_Expander/README.md

 ### Flashing the Pico

-Once the make commmand is finished, there's a couple ways to flash the firmware to the Pico.
-You can either do it on the Pi itself (faster and easier), or use FTP to grab the firmware from the Pi and use a Windows PC to copy it to the Pico (if the first method doesn't work).
-These instructions are the easier way:

-Disconnect the Pico from your Pi if you haven't already.
-Then, while holding the BOOTSEL button, plug it into the Pi.
-It will go into bootloader mode and mount a small removable drive to your Pi.
+You need to have the display assembly off of the printer for this step as you need to be able to access the BOOTSEL button on the Pico.
+Unplug the Pico from the Pi (if it isn't already), then while holding the BOOTEL button, plug it back in.
+This will put the Pico into bootloader mode.

 1. Run this command:
 ```